 Mindset

 Firstly, my advice is to have the right mindset.
 It’s a bit like preparing for a marathon.
-Expect that it will be long, and painful at times, but it’s just one day and then it will be over.
+Expect that it will be long and painful at times, but it’s just one day and then it will be over.
 And you can sleep (in theory).
 More on toddler jet lag later.

 Secondly, have a sense of humour.
 You will be tired, you will likely get dirty looks from grumpy strangers, and there will likely be some form of tantrum at some point.
-So remember to laugh and try and see the funny side.
+So remember to laugh and try to see the funny side.
 My husband and I always remind each other of this at the beginning of the flight.
 So we can remain a team.
-Plus you will likely have a hilarious/painful anecdote to tell your friends and family at the end of the trip!
+Plus, you will likely have a hilarious/painful anecdote to tell your friends and family at the end of the trip!

 And lastly, be prepared.
 Pack activities, snacks, a footrest, everything I’m about to recommend.
 To make sure your trip goes as smoothly as possible.